Built by Metorial, the integration platform for agentic AI.

 GitHub MCP Server

-A comprehensive Model Context Protocol (MCP) server that provides seamless integration with GitHub's API.
-This server enables AI assistants and applications to interact with GitHub repositories, issues, pull requests, and more through a standardized interface.
-Whether you're managing projects, reviewing code, or automating workflows, this server provides the tools you need to work effectively with GitHub.
+A comprehensive Model Context Protocol (MCP) server that provides seamless integration with GitHub's platform.
+This server enables AI assistants and applications to interact with GitHub repositories, issues, pull requests, and code through a robust set of tools and resources.
+Whether you're managing projects, reviewing code, or searching repositories, this server provides the complete GitHub workflow automation you need.

 Overview